HandBrake/HandBrake-docs/source/en/latest/technical/audio-codecs.markdown

     -   High Efficiency AAC encoder.
 This encoder is optimized for low-bitrate applications which may be useful for streaming.

-    -   Available on OS X only.
+    -   Available on Mac only.

 -   MP3: